 Western branding affected the whole world, but nowhere it received as bright expression as in Japan.
-In the 1980s marketing passion captured Japan and damaged everything what was possible: morality, traditions, demography.
-It has resulted in appearance of many fashion subcultures that still have huge popularity.
-But the wind has changed, and now we can see how much crazy fashion energy of Japan influences on rational Western world.
+In the 1980s marketing passion captured Japan and damaged everything that was possible: morality, traditions, demography.
+It has resulted in an appearance of many fashion subcultures that still have huge popularity.
+But the wind has changed, and now we can see how much crazy fashion energy of Japan influences on the rational Western world.
 Today talk is about subculture Gyaru.

 Gyaru (the Japanese pronunciation of the English ‘gal’) is a Japanese street fashion trend, a huge uproar of girly-glam style, breaking all the rules of ‘what’s pretty’, dwelling in a party of man-made beauty (wigs, fake lashes, fake nails etc) and heavily inspired by Western fashion.